 St. John News

-CRUZ BAY — One beach in the territory failed water quality testing and should be avoided by swimmers and fishermen, according to the latest Department of Planning and Natural Resources (DPNR) Beach Advisory.
-DPNR said that one beach on St. John is not considered safe to swim or fish in.
+CHARLOTTE AMALIE — One beach in the territory failed to meet established water quality standards for bacteria and should be avoided by swimmers and fishermen, according to the latest Department of Planning and Natural Resources (DPNR) Beach Advisory.
+DPNR said that Bluebeards beach near the Ritz-Carlton Hotel on St. Thomas had